hipe/tmx/lib/skylab/brazen/doc/issues/013-the-model.md

 copy-pasted from 'action'. models that do have any child actions may get 'infected' by the child's name function function. but models that don't wont.

+## :#note-120 ("model ivars" #open :[#018])

+we say "actual property" with the exact sense of "actual" from [#mh-025], [#mh-024]:#formal-attributes-vs-actual-attributes.

+using ivars to hold actual properties where the ivar's name is unadorned will create problems and is not sustainable in the current
+implementation:

+imagine that we can enforce some naming rules for e.g property names may not start with underscores, and all of our mechanical ivars must. this is annoying because we don't want to limit the client from using meaningful leading underscores in her property names: she may have some business reasons to want to do this. also it's just ugly to have to read and write code with lots of leading underscores in ivar names. it is a limitation we should avoid.

+so let's accept as a given that the property namespace is and always will be wide-open.

+if we are to continue to want to appreciate the convenience of having actual properties stored in ivars, then we would have to go to the other
+extreme: somehow avoid using ivars entirely for anything mechanical.

+the workaround for this for now is to use `property_value` (and the separate but related `action_property_value`) for reading actual properties.